Thief found guilty of murdering delivery driver who tried to stop him taking van

 A thief has been found guilty of murdering an Amazon delivery driver who was trying to stop his van from being stolen.

-Claudiu Carol-Kondor, 42, was clinging onto the van when Mark Ross, who had climbed in while he was out delivering a parcel, deliberately crashed into a stationary Mini to knock him from the vehicle.
+Claudiu Carol-Kondor, 42, had been clinging onto the van for half-a-mile when Mark Ross, who had climbed in while he was out delivering a parcel, deliberately crashed into a stationary Mini to knock him from the vehicle.

 Leeds Crown Court heard Ross hit speeds of almost 60mph on residential streets and swerved erratically from side to side before hitting two parked cars, all in an effort to “get rid” of Mr Kondor as he hung onto the van from the open passenger door.